-Diverting traffic around the periphery of campus will help to prioritize pedestrian and bicycle safety within the campus core.
-This recommendation recognizes that regional cut-through traffic is a campus-wide safety concern, and it detracts from the quality and character of the campus environment.
-The roundabout on Inter-garrison Road and Eighth Avenue will address this issue on the east side of campus; restoring the connection of Eighth Street to Second Avenue will do the same on the west side of campus, when it is completed.
+Diverting traffic around the periphery of Campus will help to prioritize pedestrian and bicycle safety within the Campus Core.
+This recommendation recognizes that regional cut-through traffic is a campus-wide safety concern, and it detracts from the quality and character of the Campus environment.
+The roundabout on Inter-garrison Road and Eighth Avenue will address this issue on the east side of Campus; restoring the connection of Eighth Street to Second Avenue will do the same on the west side of Campus, when it is completed.
+The remaining roadway infrastructure internal to the Campus will be improved to prioritize non-vehicular traffic.